jonsag/pi-heating/README.md

 * measures and logs numerous temperatures
 * measures and logs wind direction and speed
 * measures and logs rain
-* presents it all via a web GUI with some nice graphs
+* presents it all via web GUI with some nice graphs
 * also presents it on LCD displays
 * can export logs to (spreadsheet or) csv